mongodb-partners/Atlas_to_Redshift/README.md

 ## Why Operational Analytics?
 First and foremost there is an exponential increase in data volumes and their varieties.
 Traditional DW needs to evolve constantly to meet this demand of changing needs.
 Most recent data are no more tabular in nature.
-Databases evolved into JSONs, Social logs, Images, Videos, and Time Series format.
+Databases evolved into JSONs, Social logs, Images, Videos, and Time Series formats.

 Of late the legacy relational database models are becoming showstoppers for programming and advanced analytics.
 With the legacy ways of datastore, the performance becomes a big bottleneck as the data grows into terabytes and petabytes.